leolelion/jersey-recognition/Journal.md

 # Third Week 29/Jan/2025
 ## Work done
 ### Tanner
-- Setting up environment, Got testing working for soccernet and I believe training as well.
+- Set up environment, Got testing working for soccernet and I believe training as well.
-- Going to try get CoLab working potientially
+- Might switch to colab
 ### Henry
 - Read two papers on Jersey Number Recognition
 - Setup the code for the jersey-number-pipeline